 The appeal of Fundrise isn't in how high the returns are.
-The appeal is the passive nature of this investment and the fact that it doesn't require anything from me aside from the initial dollars I put into it.
+The appeal is the passive nature of this investment and the fact that it doesn't require anything besides the initial dollars I put into it.

 The Biggest Drawbacks to Fundrise

-This five-year penalty also applies every time I automatically reinvest my dividend payments.
-For example, if I reinvest a dividend at year three, I have to wait five years from the date that those dollars went in to redeem those shares.
-So it creates this constant five-year waiting period every time new dollars go into their system.
+This five-year penalty also applies every time I automatically reinvest my quarterly dividends.
+For example, if I reinvest a dividend in year three, I have to wait five years from the date of that investment before I can redeem those shares.
+So, it creates this constant five-year waiting period every time new dollars go into their system.

-When you compare this lack of liquidity with the stock market, Fundrise starts to look a little less appealing.
+When you compare this lack of liquidity with the stock market, Fundrise looks less appealing.

-On the same coin, there is something to be said for diversifying your investments into the real estate sector instead of staying strictly with the stock market, like most normal investors do.
+On the same coin, there is something to be said for diversifying your investments into the real estate sector instead of staying strictly with the stock market, as most “normal” investors do.
 Even if the returns aren't substantially higher, there is value in simply having your dollars spread out among different asset classes.

 The Starter Plan and Easier Accessibility for Smaller Investors

-Why is this noteworthy?
-Because with this new account type, investors can start with as little as $10 and they don't have to wait five years to get their money back.
-Both of these things are kind of a big deal because there are a lot of investors who don't have $1,000 to get started with and/or they don't wait to wait for five years like I had to.
-If you have either of those objections, this new plan should provide a good solution to that.
+When I started in 2017, the minimum investment was $1,000, but these days, investors can start with as little as $10, and they don't have to wait five years to get their money back.
+Both of these things are a big deal because there are a lot of investors who don't have $1,000 to get started with and/or don't want to wait for five years like I had to.
+This should provide a solution if you have either of those objections.

 What's Next for My Fundrise Investment?

-Now that I've taken the wind out of my sails by withdrawing $1,000 from my portfolio, it will be interesting to see how much this impacts the growth of my investment.
+Now that I've taken the wind out of my sails by withdrawing $1,000 from my portfolio, it will be interesting to see how much this impacts my investment growth.